DesButSchool/Music-Service-UI/toTed.md

 - Button to skip 5s and -5s
 - Button to open/close queue
 - Ability to reorder songs in queue
+- Button to play queue shuffled
 ## Song list
 - List all availible songs
 - List all songs in an album or playlist
 - Reorder songs in playlist
-- Add currently selected playlist/album to queue
+- Button to add currently selected playlist/album to queue
 - Button to create new playlist
 - Button to delete playlist
 - Search bar
+- Buttton to add currently selected playlist/album suffled to queue